osf912/CI_2/README.md

 ## Testing

-  - I've tested the site in different browsers: Chrome, Firefox, Edge
+  - I've tested the site in different browsers: Chrome, Firefox, Edge,
-  - I've confirmed that the site is responsive and I added an "Am I Responsive" screenshot to the readme.
+  - and confirmed that the site is responsive and I added an "Am I Responsive" screenshot to the README,
+  - and tested the functionality game,
+  - and tested the counters by playing,
-  - I've tested the game.
+  - and tested the Reset Button,
+  - and checked the validation with the following Validator:

 ### HTML Validator Testing